rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Automate What Can Be Automated

 As we all had a software developer background and mindset, we tried to automate everything that we could.
-We could even have automated the eBook publishing process using Leanpub's API.
+We could even have automated the ebook publishing process using Leanpub's API.

 GitHub Actions makes such automations almost effortless.